Is it safe to go on safari after Covid-19?

 Yes, get your visa before you leave and save yourself a lot of time at the airport.
-Contact the nearest Tanzanian embassy.
+Contact the nearest Tanzanian embassy or apply online.
+Use our address details and the name of your first nights hotel on the application form.
+Your trip is prepaid.
 Alternatively we can arrange for someone to help you and your group through the visa process at the airport.

 Will my phone work, is there any WiFi?

 Your mobile phone will usually pick up a local Tanzanian network when you switch it on.
 Speak to your provider about roaming, it will be expensive.
 Wifi is available in hotels in Dar es Salaam, Arusha and other major cities.
 It is increasingly available in most of the safari properties we work with.
 In the main area, or in your room, at certain times of day.
 Don’t expect it to be super fast.